As we know, many companies have been moving to more remote and virtual models of selling.

 - Virtual reps aren’t limited to geographic territories.
 B2B companies have long assigned sales reps to specific geographic regions because this practice cut down on the amount of long-distance travel their reps had to do.
 But when you don’t need to travel, you might find that there are much better ways to divide up your prospects and customers.
 Maybe you have a rep that is particularly good at selling to tech firms or manufacturers or another vertical market.
 Maybe you have a rep that is particularly good at selling to Web-based companies or to distributors.
 Maybe someone is particularly good at connecting with small business owners or at wading through the layers of bureaucracy at Fortune 500 companies.
 Whatever the case may be, you can assign your reps to accounts where they will be the most effective.

 - Virtual sales reps can live anywhere.
 When your sales reps had a particular geographic territory, you probably looked to hire someone who already lived in that territory.
 But when you are selling virtually, you can hire people who are living anywhere in the entire world.
 That means you have a much better chance of hiring some exceptionally skilled talent.
 You might also be able to recruit some hidden gems — talented salespeople who live in more rural areas with a lower cost of living who might be more than happy to work for smaller salaries than some other prospects who live in large cities.
 It also means that your sales reps have the freedom to move wherever they would like.
-(And we’ve heard that Barbados is welcoming workers who want to live in the Caribbean for 12 months!)

 If you can help your sales team focus on positive benefits like these, you will make it easier for your team to embrace the changes that the current environment is forcing on them.
 And you’ll stand a better chance of not just surviving but thriving in this new world.